 Although most of the toxic species – like death caps and the red and white fly agaric – are found in forests and parklands rather than backyards, there are many poisonous species.
 It’s worth clearing all mushrooms or toadstools from your yard until your child is old enough to know not to touch them.

-Cycads: the bright yellow and red seeds are used in bush tucker, but only after the toxins have been leached out.
-Fresh from the branch, they’re poisonous.
+The bright yellow and red seeds are used in bush tucker, but only after the toxins have been leached out.
+They're poisonous if you eat them fresh from the branch.